Junior Chicken Show

 Class 2: Birds under 1 year of age

-Class 3: Birds under 1 year of age
+Class 3: Birds over 1 year of age

 Lot 4 - Cocks (male birds 1 year of age or older)